GHOST-Aram/homenest-backend/README.md

-# Backend API for the Homenest project
+# Microservice API for Rental properties on the homenest project